ruc-course-development/contest/README.md

 ```
 executable: hello_world.exe
 test-cases:
-    standard:
+    - name: standard
       stdin: |
           Lnk2past
       stdout: |
           Hello!
 What is your name?
           Welcome to the world, Lnk2past!
 ```

 Let us break down what this is specifying: